ISA-KAYABASI/Spring-Boot-Bean-Dependency/README.md

 # SpringBootProject
-I create first login page
+I create some of basic spring boot project as a exersize.